PlanesZwalker/3D_Planets_python_scripts/readme.md

 ## 📂 Repository Structure

 - **BlenderCode/**: Contains the main Python scripts.
-- **mainScene.py**: The core script that organizes objects in the Blender scene into a structured hierarchy, making it easier to manage complex planetary models.
+- **mainScene.py**: The core script that organizes objects in the Blender scene into a structured hierarchy.

 ## 🚀 Prerequisites